camchardukian/camchardukian-Daily-Coding-Journal/10:2020/2020-10-22-DailyCoding.md

-# Wednesday October 21st 2020 Daily Coding Journal
+# Thursday October 22nd 2020 Daily Coding Journal

 21:50 -- I'm currently on annual leave so I did not do anything related to code today.